 If you photograph in JPEG, your camera color settings have more of an impact than if you shoot in RAW.
 You can instantly take photos that look like they’ve been processed on the computer, even as you shoot.

-However, your settings could also be misleading you into making the wrong exposure decisions, even if you shoot in RAW!
+However, your camera settings could also be misleading you into making the wrong exposure decisions, even if you shoot in RAW!

 Image quality – RAW vs JPEG